FrancescoZanella/SML_thesis_line_follower_robot/README.md

 • The collected data will be stored in the `data\sensor_data` with the name of the current date and time.
 This structure ensures easy access and management of your training datasets.

-• Run `.\SML_thesis_line_follower_robot\src\scripts\run_train_streaming_models_regression` script, passing the CSV file with the collected data and the type of model as input.
+• Run `.\SML_thesis_line_follower_robot\src\scripts\run_train_streaming_models_regression` script(.sh for Mac/Linux .bat for Windows), passing the CSV file with the collected data and the type of model as input.
 This script will train the model using the specified parameters and save the model in `models` folder.

 ### 2. Production Mode